ragingwind/rust-programming-language-summary/readme.md

 }
 ```

-# Packages, Crates, and Modules
+# Managing Growing Projects with Packages, Crates, and Modules

+As you write large programs, organizing your code will become increasingly important.
+By grouping related functionality and separating code with distinct features, you’ll clarify where to find code that implements a particular feature and where to go to change how a feature works.

-- Packages are a Cargo feature that let you build, test, and share crates
+- Packages: A Cargo feature that let you build, test, and share crates
-- Crates are tree of modules that produce a library or executable
+- Crates: A tree of modules that produce a library or executable
-- Modules and the use keyword let you control the scope and privacy of paths
+- Modules and the use: Let you control the organization, scope, and privacy of path
-- A path is a way of naming an item such as a struct function, or module
+- Paths: A way of naming an item such as a struct function, or module

-## Packages and Crates for Making Libraries and Executables
+## Packages and Crates

+- crate: smallest amount of code that Rust compiler consider at a time
-- crate,
+  - binary crate:
+    - programs you can compile to an executable that you can run
-  - is a binary or library
+  - library crate:
-  - crate root is a source file
+    - don't have main
-  - know how to build a crate
+    - don't compile to an executable
-- package,
-  - has a Cargo.toml
+    - shared with multiple pojects
+    - Rustaceans says `crate`, they mean library crate
+- package: a bundle of one or more crates that provides a set of functionality
-  - describe how to build one or more crates
+  - contains a Cargo.toml that describe how to build one or more crates
+  - Cargo, is binary crate for build, also contgains a library crate
+  - can contain as many binary crate
+  - must contain at least one crate

 ```rust
 // package